 If you use a water canning method to seal it, then it should keep for about a year unopened in your pantry.
-I don't usually preserve it or can it, but keep it refrigerated in a glass jar.
+Just follow government canning guidelines.
+It's easiest to skip the canning method and keep it refrigerated in a glass jar.
 I find that it last for a few months in the fridge, if I don't eat it first!

 - 5 cups onions quartered and sliced

 - ½ teaspoon ground allspice